-AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION first half of the period covered by the medium-term strategy.
-UN Environment has additional funding application related to 732.1 that is expected to get funded this year (one grant from the European Commission for 1.6m and another two UNDA projects which are collaborations between other UN Environment Divisions which would total to around 0.5m).
-Commitment on a new joint UNDP - UN Environment poverty and environment mainstreaming project from 2018 onwards, building on from the Poverty-Environment Initiative.
-UN Women YES SDGs 2.4, 2.5, 7, 13 World Survey on the Role of Women in Development 2014: Gender Equality and Sustainable Development.
+AGENCY STRATEGIC ALIGNMENT PERFORMANCE FRAMEWORKS FUNDING ALLOCATION UN Women YES SDGs 2.4, 2.5, 7, 13 World Survey on the Role of Women in Development 2014: Gender Equality and Sustainable Development.
 UN Women has established two flagship programmes on Climate Resilient Agriculture and Sustainable Energy in response to the 2030 Agenda and is actively looking for funding for the flagship programmes mentioned above.
 UNCCD - United Nations Convention to Combat Desertification YES SDG 15.3 UNCCD's new strategic plan (2018-2030) will incorporate specific indicators directly aligned with SDG targets, for example, SDG 15.3 on land degradation neutrality.
-N/A UNCTAD - United Nations Conference on Trade and Development No on fisheries under SDG 14, where it is producing publications and organising events, with the purpose of fostering The Trade and Environment Branch has already been working for many years to strengthen the capacity of developing countries to formulate and implement mutually supportive trade, environment and sustainable development objectives; integrate sustainable development and poverty reduction objectives in development strategies at all levels, including the need to address climate change implications inter alia by promoting climate-friendly trade and production strategies including in green sectors; and support the effective participation of developing countries in international deliberations on trade and environment and SDGs.
-UNDP - United Nations Development Programme YES SDGs 2.4, 2.5, 6.3, 6.6, 7, 11.4, 11.6, 12, 13, 14, 15, 17 UNDP core and non-core funding are aligned with the environmental dimensions UNECE - United Nations Economic Commission for Europe YES SDGs 17 contains Goal area 4 on "a safe and clean Adjustments to funding allocation with a view to contributing to the environmental dimension of the SDGs are foreseen in the UNECE Budget 2018-2019, which is currently under preparation.
+N/A UNCTAD- United Nations Conference on Trade and Development No One particular example is UNCTAD's work on fisheries under SDG 14, where it is producing publications and organising events, with the purpose of fostering debate and developing specific policy options and novel ideas.
+The Trade and Environment Branch has already been working for many years to strengthen the capacity of developing countries to formulate and implement mutually supportive trade, environment and sustainable development objectives; integrate sustainable development and poverty reduction objectives in development strategies at all levels, including the need to address climate change implications inter alia by promoting climate-friendly trade and production strategies including in green sectors; and support the effective participation of developing countries in international deliberations on trade and environment and SDGs.
+UNDP - United Nations Development Programme YES SDGs 1, 8, 10, 13, 14, 15, 16 Integrated Results Framework (IRRF) with targets and indicators through 2017, including new environmental and SD results definitions.
+UNDP core and non-core funding are aligned with the environmental dimensions of the Strategic Plan.
+UNECE- United Nations Economic Commission for Europe YES SDGs 17 The new strategic plan 2018-2021 contains Goal area 4 on "a safe and clean environment for children" incorporating specific climate- and environment-related indicators.
+Adjustments to funding allocation with a view to contributing to the environmental dimension of the SDGs are foreseen in the UNECE Budget 2018-2019, which is currently under preparation.
+UNESCAP- United Nations Economic and Social Commission for Asia and the Pacific YES SDG 17 The Strategic Framework 2018-2019, which is still under discussion, includes reference to environmental sustainability.
+N/A UNESCO- United Nations Educational, Scientific and Technical Organisation YES SDGs 13, 14.3 Indicator framework based on Agenda 2030 and internal indicators developed by the UNESCO Institute for Statistics.
+N/A UN-Habitat In progress Strategic Plan 2014-19 is being revised in order to adjust some performance indicators, revisit outputs and add the SDG framework.
+UN-Habitat developed specific work programmes for the current biennium, but is striving to make adjustments to reflect new mandates and conditions including financial constraints.
+UNHCR - United Nations High Commissioner for Refugees In progress Framework for Assessing, Monitoring and Evaluating the Environment in refugee-related operations, or FRAME.
+UNHCR has expanded its work on climate change (SDG 13), which has implications for increased funding.
+However, all work on climate change is currently funded by additional (not core) funding of UNHCR, through external donors.